-See (רעה ra'ah, Strong's #7462): The Hebrew verb ra’ah means “to see” and is used very frequently in the Hebrew Bible.
-The participle form of the verb is formed by adding an “o” after the first letter and an “e” after the second letter.
-The participle form of ra’ah is ro’eh and can mean “seeing” (an action) or “seeing one” (one of the action).
-This participle is used for a shepherd as one who sees (or watches over) the flock.
+Feed (רעה ra'ah, Strong's #7462): The Hebrew verb ra’ah means “to feed” and is usually used for the feeding of a flock or herd.
+The participle form of a verb is formed by adding an “o” after the first letter and an “e” after the second letter.
+The participle form of the verb ra’ah is ro’eh and means "one who feeds,” a shepherd or herder.

 Water (מים mayim, Strong's #4325): This word is first used in Genesis 1:2-And the Wind of Elohiym fluttered over the face of the water.
 This Hebrew word is used for any water whether it is a jar of water or the water of the oceans.
 A very interesting Hebrew idiom is "water at the feet" meaning urine (2 Kings 18:27).

 Fade ( נבל naveyl, Strong's #5034): This verb means the fading away or degradation of a person, action or object.
 This can be the withering away of a leaf, the wearing out strength or a non productive effort.

 All ( כל kol, Strong's #3605): This word means “all” and is a very common Biblical Hebrew word appearing over 4,000 times in the Hebrew Bible.
 The verbal root to this word is kul[str:3557] and means to sustain in the sense of providing all that is needed for sustenance.
 For this reason, the word kol is related to the verb akal[str:398] meaning to eat in the sense of sustenance.